When a Friend's Favour Turned Into an IT Emergency

 At this point, I knew something was up.
 I switched platforms, messaged a couple of mutual friends, and confirmed that his account had been compromised.
 Time to go full IT superhero.
 Cue dramatic typing montage.

-1. Reset your account password.
+- Reset your account password.
 Simple, but effective.
 Bye-bye, hacker!

-2. Kick off logged-in devices.
+- Kick off logged-in devices.
 Nobody likes uninvited guests.

-3. Trace the breach.
+- Trace the breach.
 Turns out, it was a basic phishing email.
 Not exactly Hollywood-level hacking.
-Imagine a villain saying "We’re in," only to realize they’re in a Gmail inbox.
+Imagine a villain saying "We're in," only to realize they're in a Gmail inbox.

 Thankfully, the damage was minimal.
-No major theft, no compromised accounts—just a mildly bruised ego on his end.
+No major theft, no compromised accounts.
+Just a mildly bruised ego on his end.
 We spent the rest of the night making sure all his accounts were locked down.

 Somewhere in the chaos, we started catching up.
 It's funny how easily you can lose touch after university.
 By 3 AM, we'd gone from hacker-busting to reminiscing about the good old days.

-So yeah, I didn’t wake up that morning expecting to moonlight as IT support, but I’m glad I did.
-The accounts were saved, the hacker was thwarted, and we’re now ensuring we don't loose touch and keep talking.
+So yeah, I didn't wake up that morning expecting to moonlight as IT support, but I'm glad I did.
+The accounts were saved, the hacker was thwarted, and we're now ensuring we don't loose touch and keep talking.
 Just not at 3 AM again.
+And definitely not by losing touch.